Xeway/ERC/README.md

 **Type: `uint256`**\
 **Format: *timestamp as seconds since unix epoch***

 Option exercising window end time.
 When current time is greater or equal to `exerciseWindowStart` and below or equal to `exerciseWindowEnd`, owner of option(s) can exercise them.
-When current time is greater than `exerciseWindowEnd`, option holder can't exercise and writer can retrieve remaining underlying (call) or strike (put) tokens.
+When current time is greater than `exerciseWindowEnd`, buyers can't exercise and writer can retrieve remaining underlying (call) or strike (put) tokens.

 #### `allowed`